vital-ai/.github/profile/README.md

 <img src="assets/vital-logo-black.png" alt="Vital AI Logo" width="200">

-# vital-agent-ecosystem
+# Vital A.I.
+Agent Ecosystem

 The Vital A.I.
 Agent Ecosystem provides a collection of software components, knowledge models, and interfaces that together provide an A.I.
 Agent deployment and management platform.
-These components are managed in separate GitHUb Repositories.
+These components are managed in separate GitHub Repositories.

 Commercial support of the Vital A.I.
 Agent Ecosystem is provided by Vital AI: [https://www.vital.ai](https://www.vital.ai)

-# Agent Ecosystem Architecture
+## Agent Ecosystem Architecture

 The following diagram shows the A.I.
 Agent Ecosystem components.

+Agents are deployed within containers according to the AgentContainer standard: [https://www.agentcontainer.com](https://www.agentcontainer.com)

 <img src="assets/agent-ecosystem-arch.png" alt="Vital Agent Ecosystem Architecture">